aquasecurity/aqua-aws/cloudformation/aqua-ecs-ec2/README.md

 2. Set the parameters as follows:
 ```

-AquaGatewayAddress = The Gateway Service DNS name or IP address
+AquaGatewayAddress = The Gateway Service DNS name or IP address (IP address with port number)
 AquaToken = Token from existing Aqua enforcer group of Aqua server
 AquaEnforcerImage = The ECR path for the Aqua Enforcer product image
 ECSClusterName = The existing ECS cluster name